MetalbolicX/chartex/docs/api-reference.md

 console.log(donut(budgetData, options));
 ```

-**Note:**
+> [!Note]

-- The chart automatically calculates percentages based on the total sum of all values.
+> - The chart automatically calculates percentages based on the total sum of all values.
-- Segments are proportionally sized according to their values relative to the total.
+> - Segments are proportionally sized according to their values relative to the total.
-- The hollow center creates the characteristic donut appearance.
+> - The hollow center creates the characteristic donut appearance.
-- Individual segments can have custom styling by providing a style property in the data.
+> - Individual segments can have custom styling by providing a style property in the data.
-- Labels and percentages are displayed below the chart when enabled.
+> - Labels and percentages are displayed below the chart when enabled.
-- The function validates input data and throws a TypeError for invalid data formats.
-- The chart uses ASCII characters to approximate circular shapes in the terminal.
+> - The chart uses ASCII characters to approximate circular shapes in the terminal.

 ### `gauge`